ilu0510/quantum-dsl/README.md

 ## DSL-Transpiler-for-PennyLane
 A Python-based Domain-Specific Language (DSL) for quantum computing that simplifies quantum circuit design with an intuitive, declarative syntax.
-Built on PennyLane, it provides high-level abstractions for quantum operations, reusable circuit blocks, and visualisation tools.
+Built on PennyLane, it provides high-level abstractions for quantum operations, reusable circuit blocks, optimisation, and visualisation tools.
 This was developed as a part of my internship experience with the Institue of Applied Artificial Intelligence & Robotics (IAAIR).

 ## Features

 - **High-level abstractions**: Simple functions to abstract away gate-level details
 - **Reusable blocks**: Define circuit fragments with `@BLOCK` and reuse with `USE()`
 - **Multiple gate types**: Single-qubit, two-qubit, rotation, and multi-controlled gates
+- **Multiple observable types**: Able to compute observable-specific measurements
 - **IR inspection**: View the intermediate representation with `INSPECT_IR()` to understand circuit compilation
+- **Optimisation**: High-Level optimisation control for variational circuits.
 - **Visualization**: ASCII and matplotlib circuit drawings with `DRAW()`
 - **Result graphing**: Histogram and statevector visualisations with `GRAPH()`
 - **Built on PennyLane**: Leverages a powerful quantum computing framework